Bilingual Program

 Ideal for beginners with no previous knowledge of Chinese.

-1. Introduce Pinyin (Chinese phonics and 4 tones) through flashcards and videos;
+• Introduce Pinyin (Chinese phonics and 4 tones) through flashcards and videos.

-1. Introduces basic Chinese characters and culture through E-Chinese (online textbook, kindergarten level), storybooks, tongue twisters, songs, games and other interactive activities.
+• Introduces basic Chinese characters and culture through My First Chinese Reader 快乐儿童华语 (textbook, simplified, Volume 1), storybooks, tongue twisters, songs, games, and other interactive activities.

 For young learners at this early stage of language development, basic listening and speaking skills are the goals of learning.
 In level 1 and 2, Chinese characters are used in the lessons to create a language environment for children.